eserlxl/aurgen/doc/AUR.md

 - **`aur-git`**: Generate a PKGBUILD for the -git (VCS) AUR package.
 Sets the source to the git repository, sets `sha256sums=('SKIP')`, adds `validpgpkeys`, and optionally runs `makepkg -si`.
 No tarball is created or signed.
 - **`clean`**: Remove all generated files and directories in the `aur/` folder, including tarballs, signatures, PKGBUILD, .SRCINFO, and build artifacts.
 - **`test`**: Run all modes (local, aur, aur-git) in dry-run mode to check for errors and report results.
 Useful for verifying all modes work correctly without performing actual operations.
-- **`lint`**: Run `shellcheck` and `bash -n` on `aurgen` itself.
+- **`lint`**: Run `shellcheck` and `bash -n` on all `.sh` files in the project, skipping the `aur/` directory and using a maximum search depth of 5.
 This is a quick self-test/linting mode for CI or local development.
 Exits with nonzero status if any check fails.
 Example:
   ```sh
   /usr/bin/aurgen lint
   ```
   This will run both tools and print a summary.
 If `shellcheck` is not installed, it will be skipped with a warning.
 - **`golden`**: Regenerate the golden PKGBUILD files in `test/fixtures/` for test comparison.
-This is used to update the reference PKGBUILD files that are compared in test mode.
+This mode always runs `clean` before regenerating golden files.
+It is used to update the reference PKGBUILD files that are compared in test mode.

 ### Options